Mortgage Denial After Conditional Approval And Prior To Closing

 Transferring Lenders During The Mortgage Process

 There can be countless reasons for mortgage denials during the mortgage process.
-The reason for the denial can be either the buyer’s or sellers’ faults.
+The reason for the denial can be either the buyer’s or sellers’ fault.
 Or both.
 If everyone is on the same page, they can work together in putting their heads together in getting the denial reversed.
 Or, in most cases, the file needs to get transferred to a different lender.
 In the event, if the borrower needs to change lenders, this is a very simple process.
 FHA and VA appraisals will transfer.
 Therefore, a new appraisal is not required.
 However, a good thirty days will be required if you decide to change lenders during the mortgage process.
 It can be two to three weeks if everything goes smoothly.
 However, expect a delay of 30 days if you transfer mortgage lenders.